VirgilSecurity/virgil-services-auth/README.md

 }
 ```

-> NOTE: "expires_in" parameter measured by seconds
+> NOTE: "expires_in" parameter is measured by seconds

 ### POST /v4/authorization/actions/refresh-access-token